Fantasia (1940 film): Awards and honors

 Fantasia was ranked fifth at the 1940 National Board of Review Awards in the Top Ten Films category.
 Disney and Stokowski won a Special Award for the film at the 1940 New York Film Critics Circle Awards.
 Fantasia was the subject of two Academy Honorary Awards on February 26, 1942—one for Disney, William Garity, John N. A. Hawkins, and the RCA Manufacturing Company for their "outstanding contribution to the advancement of the use of sound in motion pictures through the production of Fantasia", and the other to Stokowski "and his associates for their unique achievement in the creation of a new form of visualized music in Walt Disney's production Fantasia, thereby widening the scope of the motion picture as entertainment and as an art form".

 In 1990, Fantasia was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-On the 100th anniversary of cinema in 1995, the Vatican included Fantasia in its list of 45 "great films" made under the Art category; the others being Religion and Values.
+On the 100th anniversary of cinema in 1995, the Vatican included Fantasia in its list of 45 "great films" made under the Art category (the other categories being Religion and Values).
 Fantasia is featured in three lists that rank the greatest American films as determined by the American Film Institute.
 The film ranked number 58 in 100 Years...
 100 Movies in 1998, before it was dropped from its ranking in the 10th Anniversary revision in 2007, though it was nominated for inclusion.
 The 10 Top 10 list formed in 2008 placed Fantasia fifth under Animation.